alexandertrefz/essence/packages/client/README.md

 `#Value(#Empty)` is not `#Empty`.

 `Optional` is the one Choice spelled by ABSENCE rather than by a `$case`, and that holds however its Type was written down.
-An unannotated `constant present = #Value(3)` has one of `Optional`'s Cases alone for a Type rather than the Union an annotation would have named, and still crosses as `3n` — the last two rows of the table are every other Choice.
+A `constant present = Optional<Integer>#Value(3)` has one of `Optional`'s Cases alone for a Type rather than the Union an annotation would have named, and still crosses as `3n` — the last three rows of the table are every other Choice.
+`Result<T, F>` is listed among them rather than beside `Optional`: the two are one shape in Essence, and only `Optional` is spelled by absence, because `undefined` says "no value" and has no room for a reason.
+A `Result` is an ordinary Choice on this side, and its row above is what the two `$case` rows already say, written out.

 A constant is marshalled when it is read, not when the Module is loaded, so an export the boundary has no mapping for — the numeric tower above `Rational`,